Skip to main content

 Documentation helps make sure the process is fair.
 If the court finds the landlord acted in bad faith, tenants can get extra damages.

-Common Confusion About Security Deposits
+Common Confusion About Security Deposit's

 Florida apartment keys symbolizing rental agreements and deposits